mdnrita/SHAPE/README.md

 #

 # [Introduction](#introduction)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum
+# SHAPE

+SHAPE is a fictional gym based in Rotterdam, aiming to promote Outdoor exercise.
+Due to COVID-19 restrictions gyms have been temporarily closed, leaving many of its clients with no other options to workout.
+This site will target current clients, introducing a new area where they can Login into their account.
+It will target also potential costumers, who are curious to know more details about the classes, location and more information about the Trainers.

 [Back to Top&#8593;](#table-of-contents)
 #

 # [UX](#ux)
 ## Ideal User Demographic
 The ideal user of this website is:
-- Potential Costumers
 - Current Costumers
+- Potential Costumer

 ## User Stories

+#### Current Costumers Goals:

+- As a current costumer, I want to know the sessions schedule, so that I could possibly book a workout.

+- As a current costumer, I want to have acess to my login access area, so that I can know all the details regarding my subscription.

+- As a current costumer, I want to be able to contact the Trainers, so that I could ask for advice and recommendatios regarding the Sessions.

 #### Potential Costumer Goals:

 - As a potential costumer, I want to know what services this gym offers, so that I could possibly join.

-- As a potential costumer, I want to have access to the gym contacts, so that I could get in touch easily.
+- As a potential costumer, I want to be able to get in touch, so that I could ask a question or clarify any doubts.

-- As a potential costumer, I want to be able to Book a Trial, so that I can experience SHAPE first-hand without compremise.
+- As a potential costumer, I want to be able to book a trial, so that I can experience SHAPE without compromise.

-- As a potential costumer, I would like to know more about the Trainers beforehand, in order to know more about their background.
+- As a potential costumer, I would like to more about the Trainers, so that I can be familiarized with their background..

-- As a potential costumer, I want to know what reviews SHAPE has, so that I know how were other experiences like.
+- As a potential costumer, I want to know SHAPE's reviews, so that I know how were other experiences like.

-#### Current Costumers Goals:

-- As a current costumer, I want to information about the sessions, so that I could possibly book a workout.

-- As a current costumer, I want to have acess to my login access area, so that I could check all the details related to my subscription.

-- As a current costumer, I want to ...

-- As a current costumer, I want to ...

-- As a current costumer, I want to ...

 ## Development Planes
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum
+In order to achieve a comprehensive and informative website User Experience methodology was implemented to help research and layout the project structure.

 ### Strategy